thvasilo/thvasilo.github.io/_posts/2018-04-30-Information-Theory-History.md

 > Although all parts of the Mendelian genetics theory have not been incontestably established, still it is possible for our purposes, to act as though they were, since the results obtained are known to be the same _as if_ the simple representation which we give were true.
 Hereafter we shall speak therefore as though the genes actually exist and as though our simple representation of hereditary phenomena were really true, since so far as we are concerned, this might just as well be so.

-It is important to take a moment and appreciate the workings of Shannon's approach here, and the liberty afforded to him to dig deep into a single idea, be it from the field of mathematics or the different era.
+It is important to take a moment and appreciate the workings of Shannon's approach here, and the liberty afforded to him to dig deep into a single idea, be it from the field of mathematics or a different area.
 Before his PhD dissertation Shannon published no articles other than his unpublished (though seminal) master's thesis.
-Although his Phd thesis was never published, (it sits at 45 citations according to Google scholar, compared to 105,460 for his information theory papers) he was given the chance to continue his research at the Institute of Advanced Study in Princeton, at that time occupied by giants such as Einstein and Kurt Gödel.
+Although his PhD thesis was never published, (it sits at 45 citations according to Google scholar, compared to 105,460 for his information theory papers) he was given the chance to continue his research at the Institute of Advanced Study in Princeton, at that time occupied by giants such as Einstein and Kurt Gödel.
 There, he had the chance to discuss his ideas with mathematicians such as John Von Neumann, inventor of, among many other things, the computer architecture that underpins all modern computers.

 It is safe to say that Shannon's interaction with many of the greatest thinkers of his era, Turing, Von Neumann, Einstein, Gödel, helped shape him as a scientist and enabled the development of one of the "great ideas" of the previous century.

 Another important consideration is the fact that Shannon made his greatest work while employed at the labs of a private company, Bell Labs, either while being assigned work from the government on wartime efforts, or later on in his own work.
 It is remarkable to think that private companies would fund mathematicians to perform basic research, but that is exactly what Bell Labs was doing during that era.
 The lab, now owned by Nokia, counts 8 Nobel Prizes among its accomplishments [Bell18].
 One may wonder if such a lab exists today.
 Private initiatives in machine learning like OpenAI may come close, but other efforts like Facebook's FAIR labs and Google's Deepmind are doing cutting edge research, but always with a product focus, the results of the research are expected to be, in some way, useful for business purposes.

 The drive of Shannon is also an interesting topic.
-While looking at the cryptanalysis work it's easy to look back and draw a line between that and information theory, Shannon's personal process does not seem to reflect this.
+As an outside observer, it's perhaps easy to look back at Shannon's cryptanalysis work  and draw a line between that and information theory.
+However, Shannon's personal process does not seem to reflect this.
 He is quoted in [Gleick11]:

 > My mind wanders around, and I conceive of different things day and night.
 Like a science-fiction writer, I'm thinking, "What if it were like this?"